 Andrew Whitaker - Head of Planning

-Andrew Whitaker MA MRTPI FRSA is the Planning Director of the Home Builders Federation (HBF).
-Andrew, who joined the Federation as a regional officer in 1994, has over 25 years experience as a town planner in both the public and private sector, specialising in the formulation and implementation of both planning and housing policy.
+MA MRTPI FRSA is the Planning Director of the Home Builders Federation (HBF).
+Andrew, who joined the Federation as a regional officer in 1994, has over 30 years experience as a town planner in both the public and private sector, specialising in the formulation and implementation of both planning and housing policy.

-Having worked in both local government and private practice Andrew uses this cross sector experience to advise the housebuilding industry, central and local government through formal representations, sounding boards and working groups on subjects such as Strategic Housing Market and Housing Land Assessments, Community Infrastructure Levy and the plethora of ongoing changes to the planning system and practice.
-He is a member of the National Planning Forum, the CLG Planning Sounding Board and a number of other advisory groups including the Killian Pretty Review of the planning application system and the Penfold Review of non-planning consents.
+Having worked in both local government and private practice Andrew uses this cross sector experience to advise the housebuilding industry and liaise with central and local government through formal representations, sounding boards and working groups on a plethora of planning and housing issues.